Shannon-Goddard/Goddard_Shannon_R-Analysis/README.md

 The **chi-squared test** is used to compare the distribution of frequencies across two groups and tests the following hypotheses:
 - H0 : There is no difference in frequency distribution between both groups.

-- Ha : There is a difference in frequency distribution between both groups Before we can perform our chi-squared analysis, we must ensure that our dataset meets the assumptions of the statistical test:
+- Ha : There is a difference in frequency distribution between both groups.

+Before we can perform our chi-squared analysis, we must ensure that our dataset meets the assumptions of the statistical test:
 1. Each subject within a group contributes to only one frequency.
 In other words, the sum of all frequencies equals the total number of subjects in a dataset.
 2. Each unique value has an equal probability of being observed.